The Future of Global Energy? Japan’s Plan to Beam Solar Power from Space

 Why This Is a Huge Deal

-It’s the dream scenario for clean energy.
-And Japan just proved it’s possible.
+It’s the dream scenario for clean energy, and Japan just proved it’s possible.

 How Much Energy Are We Talking?

-Think about it: the Wright brothers didn’t start with a 747.
-They started with 12 seconds of flight.
+Think about it: the Wright brothers didn’t start with a 747, they started with 12 seconds of flight.

-They’ll be able to beam power to disaster zones, isolated regions, or even other countries with zero transmission lines.
+And when they do they’ll be able to beam power to disaster zones, isolated regions, or even other countries with zero transmission lines.
+Which would realistically be able to change the world.

 Then Came the Super-Panel